 - Informing improvements to rail infrastructure including line upgrades, new freight hubs and integration with road transport

 - Testing the sensitivity of the road and rail network to natural disasters or other disruptions and their impact on freight access to markets

 - Forecasting freight volumes, supply chain dynamics and bottlenecks under future production and climate scenarios

 - Testing regulatory changes such as driver fatigue, road and rail pricing and tolls

-- Addressed supply chain inefficiencies and cross border bottlenecks in Indonesia and Vietnam
+- Addressing supply chain inefficiencies and cross border bottlenecks in Indonesia and Vietnam

-- Provided a new capacity to estimate the impact of road improvements for the Australian tourism industry
+- Estimating the impact of road improvements for the Australian tourism industry

 Related to this page